t4k11/TwoMinuteDrill/README.md

 1. Drive starting with less than 5 minutes to go in regulation
 1. Drive starting with more than 40 yards to go

-In the following graphs, **each point represents the first play of a drive**, with time remaining at the start of the drive on the x-axis and score differential on the y-axis.
+In the following graphs, **each point represents the first play of a drive**, with time remaining on the x-axis and score differential on the y-axis.
 The axes are reversed to put drives that are more likely to result in a win in the lower left corner and ones that are less likely in the top right.

-The points are color coded by the outcome of the game in regulation, with "Tie" meaning that the game went into overtime.
+The points are color coded by the outcome of the game (in regulation), with "Tie" meaning that the game went into overtime.

 I used the outcome of the game rather than the outcome of the drive itself because 1.) that data is wasn't readily available, and 2.)
-Clock management is important, and not leaving enough time on the clock for your opponent to mount a comeback is part of executing a late game offense.
+Clock management is important, and not leaving enough time on the clock for your opponent to mount a comeback is an important part of executing a late game offense.

 ---